Young Adulthood

 These strategies can be helpful for individuals at different stages of their lives, whether they're transitioning to young adult status or navigating the second stage of adulthood, which is generally defined as a time of increased stability and responsibility.

-Experts' advice for developing adults
+Experts' advice for young adults

 Mental health professionals recognize young adulthood as a critical development period in a person’s life.
 The rapid changes in development that they experience can significantly impact their overall well-being and mental health.
 Several psychological experts pin-pointed practical advice to help establish and maintain stable mental health and positive coping strategies.